-Is Child Support Required in Divorce?
+Is Child Support Mandatory in a Divorce?

-Yes.
-If one or more minor children are involved, Child Support is typically mandatory in Divorce.
-However, each circumstance is unique and an experienced Child Support attorney will ensure your particular situation is considered.
+However, each circumstance is unique and an experienced child support attorney will ensure your particular situation is considered.

-• The agreement follows Nevada Child Support laws.
+• The agreement follows Nevada child support laws.

 • The agreement is in the children’s best interests.